 - Shiitake Mushrooms: Adds an earthy umami element.
 You can also use lemongrass or other aromatic ingredients like ginger to amplify the taste of the broth.

-- Zucchini: I'm using this versatile vegetable that's readily available, though patola (sponge gourd) is typically used.
-Sayote (chayote) and upo (bottle gourd) are excellent alternatives wiht a similar texture and mild flavor.
+- Zucchini: I'm using this versatile vegetable that's readily available, though patola is typically used.
+Sayote and upo are excellent alternatives with a similar texture and mild flavor.

-- Misua: Thin, delicate wheat vermicelli noodles that absorb flavors well.
+- Misua: These are thin, delicate wheat vermicelli noodles.
 Rice vermicelli (bihon) and sotanghon (glass noodles) are suitable alternatives.

 Mark